 Mail: [email protected]

 To serve the astronomical community and instrument makers we offer a standard line of well tested mirror blanks suitable for primary mirrors in diameters from 10 to 26 inch.
-These blanks are already pregenerated.
+These blanks are already pregenerated to mach the desired ROC.
 They offer a concave front plate and a plano backplate like traditional mirror blanks.
 They are available in two different glass types with characteristic thermal expansions.
 All glass types are suitable for a precision optical surface as needed for an astronomical telescope.
 Edge thickness ranges from 40mm to 51mm.
 Focal ratio F3.7 to F5.
 The areal density of our standard mirror blank is 30Kg/m2 targeting for an areal density of ~25Kg/m2 for the finished primary mirror.
 The high number of support elements eliminates print through issues during conventional polishing to a small amount.
-High stiffness and extremly fast thermal equilibrium shortens the time needed for precise metrology and greatly improves productivity in the optical shop.
+High stiffness and fast thermal equilibrium shortens the time needed for testing the optics and greatly improves productivity.
 The distribution of support elements is FEM optimized for minimal print through and wavefront abberation in the finished mirror.
-Carefully figured, these mirrors deliver truely superb images of unprecedented clarity in the final instrument.
+Carefully figured, these mirrors deliver sharp images of unprecedented clarity in the final instrument.

 Material: Soda-lime glass [density ~ 2.5g/cm3, thermal Expansion 7.6x10-6m/m/K [-18C°+20C°]

 Plate thickness: 6mm for front and back plate

 Material: Borosilicate glass [density ~ 2.2 g/cm3, thermal expansion 3.2x10-6 m/m/K [-18C°+20C°]

 Plate thickness: 6.5mm for front and back plate

 Dimensions and mass for standard line of telescope mirror blanks